skip to content

 Giving specific praise is more beneficial than giving general credit.
 When calling out an action, first distinguish whether it is risky and dangerous or just annoying.
 An annoying behavior may be unintentional or your child’s way of coping.
 Correcting undesirable or annoying behavior is likely to reinforce it, while constant negative feedback and criticism can negatively affect your child’s self-esteem that’s only starting to develop.

-Spend Some Quality Time Together
+Parenting In a Pandemic: Spend Some Quality Time Together

 Spending even just 10-20 minutes of regular quality time together with your child/teen can make your child feel supported, understood, and calmer.
 For children between 2 to 10 years old, you can do ‘child-directed play’ or ‘freely chosen play.’
 This approach requires not giving instructions or telling the child what to do or engaging in competitive play.
 Instead, it encourages allowing the child to direct and guide the play.
 This approach helps strengthen the bond between you and your child and helps children develop confidence and self-esteem.
 For older children, you may try an activity chosen by your child, such as board games or hobbies appropriate for their age.
 Do this without controlling, directing, or criticizing your child.
 For your teenager, consider an activity or conversation chose by your teen, and aim to listen actively and support them.